 ‘Marie, Alex?
 You guys hungry?
 Let’s eat together?’
 Maxine shouted up the stairs.
 No answer.

 ‘You guys here?’
-She realised she was alone, again.
+She realized she was alone, again.

 ‘Oh well, I’ll eat in front of the TV.
 And have a glass of that Chardonnay I’ve been chilling.’
 That sounded better than trying to force a conversation with her offspring anyway.